Human Autonomy and Sense of Agency in Human-Robot Interaction: A Systematic Literature Review: Results

-The operationalisation of autonomy and agency primarily involved the utilisation of psychometric scales or the intentional-binding paradigm, with a single exception wherein both operationalisations were employed concurrently (see Table \ref{Articleoverview}).
-The Intentional binding effect describes the perceived compression of a time interval between a voluntarily performed action and the external perceptual consequence, and is commonly used as an implicit measurement of sense of agency \cite{MOORE2012546}.
-A total of five studies measured sense of agency using the intentional binding paradigm, albeit with divergent approaches.
-In three cases, participants were invited to provide an explicit evaluation of the elapsed time between their own action and a subsequent reaction to that action \cite{barlas2019, lombardi2023, sahai2023}.
-In the two other studies, the time interval was calculated based on the difference between the position of a clock hand as determined by the participants and the actual position of the clock hand \cite{khalighinejad2016, roselli2019}.
-In two cases, the estimated elapsed time served as a direct proxy for sense of agency \cite{lombardi2023, sahai2023}.
-In the other cases, the estimated elapsed time or difference between judged and actual clock positioning was further subtracted from the same values obtained in a baseline condition.
-The aforementioned baseline conditions were characterised by the absence of human action, with actions being instead simulated.
-In the majority of studies, actions and outcomes were associated with a particular task, such as a keypress at a designated time, with a tone serving as an outcome.
-The execution of this task was then undertaken with, in conjunction with, or under the direction of a robot, depending on the specific research aim.
-In the study of Lombardi et al. the action was directed at the robot (i.e. the subject looked at the robot), and the outcome was the subsequent reaction of the robot (i.e. the direction of its gaze or its facial expression) \cite{lombardi2023}.
+Operationalisation primarily relied on psychometric scales or the intentional-binding paradigm, with one study employing both approaches concurrently (see table \ref{Articleoverview}).
+The intentional binding effect refers to the perceived compression of the interval between a voluntary action and its external consequence and is commonly used as a measure of sense of agency \cite{MOORE2012546}.
+Five studies assessed sense of agency using the intentional binding paradigm, albeit with varying procedures.
+In three, participants explicitly estimated the elapsed time between their action and its outcome \cite{barlas2019, lombardi2023, sahai2023}.
+In the other two, the interval was inferred from the difference between the participant-indicated and actual positions of a clock hand \cite{khalighinejad2016, roselli2019}.
+In two studies, the estimated interval served as a direct proxy for sense of agency \cite{lombardi2023, sahai2023}.
+In the remaining studies, the interval (or clock-position discrepancy) was baseline-corrected by subtracting values obtained in a condition without human action, in which actions were simulated.
+Most tasks paired a specific action (e.g., a timed keypress) with a simple outcome (e.g., a tone).
+Depending on the research aim, the task was performed with, alongside, or under the guidance of a robot.
+In Lombardi et al., the action was directed at the robot (the participant looked at the robot), and the outcome was the robot’s subsequent gaze direction or facial expression \cite{lombardi2023}.